linode/docs/docs/applications/configuration-management/getting-started-with-salt-basic-installation-and-setup.md

 These steps must be performed on *each* Salt minon.
 {{< /note >}}

 1. Similar to what was previously done on the Salt master, uncomment the `#interface:` line near the top of the file and replace the address placeholder with the address of your Salt master's Linode.
-If you used the Linode's private IP address for your Salt master above, use the Minon's private IP addresse here.
+If you used the Linode's private IP address for your Salt master above, use the Minion's private IP address here.

     {{< file "/etc/salt/minion" >}}
 # The address of the interface to bind to: